APY.Finance (APY) 24 Hour Volume Tops $237,247.00

 According to CryptoCompare, “APY.Finance gives users a single place to deposit their liquidity.
 The platform handles all the heavy lifting of yield farming by pooling user liquidity and distributing the gas cost.
 This was designed to make onboarding simple and cheap. “

-It is usually not possible to buy alternative cryptocurrencies such as APY.Finance directly using U.S. dollars.
-Investors seeking to trade APY.Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy APY.Finance using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as APY.Finance directly using U.S. dollars.
+Investors seeking to trade APY.Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy APY.Finance using one of the aforementioned exchanges.

 Receive News & Updates for APY.Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for APY.Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.